 Here's a fun read on someone restoring a porch-- hopefully yours will be much easier.

 Really need more information.
 Are you looking just to remove the screens and replace them with something to block the elements or are you planning to turn the porch into living space for the winter.
-Not practical to try to winterize a porch and leave screens in place open to the weather.

 I too am looking for ideas to "winterize" a front porch - I just want to put up some kind of frame that fits snugly in the space (not permanent) with a heavy vinyl to keep out snow/leaves and add warmth (from sun) for the cat.
 Any guidance greatly appreciated.